 What is the Restaurant Revitalization Fund?

-The Restaurant Revitalization Fund is providing restaurants and other eligible businesses with funding to keep their doors open and survive the pandemic.
-You can receive an amount equal to your pandemic-related revenue loss up to $10 million.
-You won’t be required to repay the funding as long as you use the funds for eligible purposes by March 11, 2023.
+The Restaurant Revitalization Fund provided restaurants and other eligible food-service businesses with funding needed to transition through pandemic-related challenges and move forward.
+Business owners who received RRF funds aren’t required to repay the funding as long as the funds are used for eligible purposes by March 11, 2023.

 Do I qualify for RRF?

 The funds allocated by the U.S. Congress for this program have been spent, so the application period is now closed.
 You may have been eligible for funding if you experienced pandemic-related revenue loss and your business is in any of the following industries:

 - Bars, lounges, and taverns

 - Breweries and/or microbreweries (onsite sales to the public comprise at least 33% of gross receipts)